 - There are taxis that go by the meter but expect to pay around 22JOD (around £24)

 - There’s also an airport express bus service provided by Sariyah bus company which goes every half-hour 6am-5pm, and every hour 5pm-5am, and costs 2.50JOD

 LOVE TRAVEL INSPO?

-I’m currently on a year-long solo round the world adventure, visiting a new country every week for an entire year, with my route based on the cheapest flight every Tuesday.
+I’m managed nine months of a year-long solo round the world adventure, visiting a new country every week for an entire year, with my route based on the cheapest flight every Tuesday (before a little something closed borders).
 Am I crazy?
 Yes.
-But is it epic?
+But was it epic?
 Also yes.
 Follow along on Instagram @findingalexx.